project-chip/connectedhomeip/docs/silabs/general/MATTER_ICD.md

 An Intermittently Connected Device is the Matter representation of a device that is not always reachable.
 This covers battery-powered devices that disable their underlying hardware when in a low-power mode or devices that can be disconnected from the network, like a phone app.

 This page focuses on features designed to improve the performance and reliability of battery-powered devices.
+By default Matter ICD functionality is enabled.

 ## ICD Device Types

-Matter introduces two types of Intermittently Connected Device.
+Matter introduces two types of ICDs.

-* Short Idle Time ICDs
+- Short Idle Time ICDs
-* Long Idle Time ICDs
+- Long Idle Time ICDs

 ### Short Idle Time ICDs

 Short Idle Time ICDs are battery powered devices that can always be reached by clients.
-This means that their polling intervals are small enough to garantee that a message sent from client will be able to reach the ICD without any synchronization.
+This means that their polling intervals are small enough to guarantee that a message sent from a client will be able to reach the ICD without any synchronization.
-A door lock, for example, is typicaly a SIT ICD because it needs to be able to receive commands from clients at any given time.
+A door lock, for example, is typicaly a short idle time ICD because it needs to be able to receive commands from clients at any given time.
 These devices are usually not the initiators in the communication flow.

 ### Long Idle ICDs

 Long Idle Time ICDs are battery powered devices that require synchronization between the client and the ICD for communication to succeed.
-A sensor device is an example of a device that are typicaly LIT ICDs.
+A sensor device is an example of a device that are typicaly long idle time ICDs.

-Long Idle Time ICDs are provisionnal with the Matter 1.2 release.
+Long Idle Time ICDs are provisional with the Matter 1.3 alpha release.

 ## ICD Management Cluster